CS 1313 010 Fall 2007

 we urge you

-to ask questions during lectures,
+to ask questions during lectures and labs,

-to come talk to us during help sessions,
+talk to us during help sessions,

 to send us e-mail,